 - Dependable on Weather Conditions: Air cargo shipping depends on weather conditions.
 If the weather is bad, it can cause delays in the shipping process and even lead to cancellations.
 This can be a significant problem if you are shipping something that is time-sensitive or needs to be delivered by a specific date.

 Weight and volume are crucial elements in air freight shipping.
 Depending on which is more expensive, airlines will charge either by volumetric weight (also known as dimensional weight) or actual weight.

-To calculate the volumetric weight for air cargo shipping, multiply the item’s volume in cubic meters by 167.
+Use an air cargo calculator to calculate the volumetric weight, multiply the item’s volume in cubic meters by 167.
 For instance, you have a package with the following dimensions: W: 50cm, H: 50cm, L:50.
 This means that the volume is 0.125 (the multiplication of all sides divided by one million).
 Then, multiply this by 167, and you get a volumetric weight of 20.875 kg.

 The volumetric weight becomes the chargeable weight if it is greater than the actual weight of the goods.
 You can determine whether your shipment will be charged by actual weight or dimensional weight for air shipments using a chargeable weight calculator that freight forwarders usually provide on their website.

 Air Cargo Shipping Additional Charges